 Matt joined the Graduate Programme in October 2016.
-His first placement is based in Bristol in the Communications, Development and Insight Team, his second placement is in Asset Risk where he is a Vehicle Risk Analyst in London.
+His first placement was based in Bristol in the Communications, Development and Insight Team, his second placement is in Asset Risk where he is a Vehicle Risk Analyst in London.
 Matt's final placement was in Insurance.
 Matt now works in Asset Risk as a Vehicle Risk Analyst.

 I first heard about the Motability Operations graduate programme through Target Jobs.
 The opportunity to experience various facets of the business through six month rotational placements was particularly appealing and so I sent an application.
 Shortly afterwards I was invited for a telephone interview, which tested my knowledge of the company and its customer value proposition, in addition to some competency-based questions.
 Following this I was invited to an assessment centre.
 This was certainly challenging, involving a group exercise, individual presentation, networking lunch session and an extended interview.
 While these experiences always carry some degree of stress, the atmosphere was really welcoming.
 People genuinely want you to do your best so come prepared and you’ll put yourself in the best position to succeed.
 Should you be successful, you will have a final interview with a director and Head of Function.
 This is really about finding out how well you’d fit with the Motability Operations culture.
 The exposure to senior figures in the organisation throughout the recruitment process translates to the graduate programme itself.
 Each graduate is assigned a dedicated sponsor (director), mentor (Head of Function) and buddy (previous or current graduate).
 Having those connections is invaluable.
 As they span the company’s organisational structure, it means that whatever concerns may arise during your time on the scheme there should always be someone to discuss them with.